Reactions are unconsciously registered

-It is different when this harmony is deliberately disturbed.
-This happens just when suddenly a conversation partner turns to the side, the other side turns to the bone side.
-The waves bounce off, are thrown back.
-"I do not accept your message, I'll send it back!"
+It is different if this harmony is deliberately disturbed.
+This happens exactly when a conversation partner suddenly turns to the side and turns the other side of the bone.
+The waves of conversation bounce off and are thrown back.
+"I will not accept your message, I will send it back!"

-An important prerequisite for the same wavelength is also the respective speech position of the individual "transmitters".
-For example, our communication is disturbed by the fact that one person is sitting and the other is standing.
-If we are not on the same level, the effort for a good discussion climate is much greater.
+An important requirement for the same wavelength is the respective speaking position of the individual “transmitters”.
+Our communication is disturbed, for example, by the fact that one conversation partner is sitting and the other is standing.
+If we are not at the same level, the effort for a good discussion atmosphere is much greater.

 This barrier can also be deliberately used in conversational situations.
-Of the ChefWho sits on his "throne" while the visitor has to make do with the "penitential chair" wants to create clear fronts from the beginning.
+Of the Chef, who sits on his "throne" while the visitor has to make do with the "penitent chair", wants to create clear fronts from the start.